malcprentice/malcprentice.github.io/Orientation-SmallTalk.md

 * Emi:        Mine too.
 See you later.
 Bye!
 * Hiroko:     Bye!

-(Skip the :point_left: part for "five second elevator" small talk)
+(Skip the <-- part for "five second elevator" small talk)

 # Make your own!
 A conversation has 6 parts: A, B, C, D, E, & F. Do all 6 every time you change partners